-Ketone test strips are available to purchase online.
+Simple ketone tests, such as strips and monitors, are available to purchase online.

-While recommended amounts vary, one standard keto diet recommends consuming 20% of calories as protein.
+While recommended amounts of protein vary, one standard recommendation is consuming about

 However, ketosis is not safe for everyone.
-A person should not remain in a state of ketosis for prolonged periods as they could experience adverse effects.
-People with type 1 diabetes should avoid being in ketosis because they have a higher risk of developing ketoacidosis, which is a potentially life-threatening situation.
+Remaining in a state of ketosis for prolonged periods can have adverse effects in some people.
+For example, people with type 1 diabetes should avoid being in ketosis because it increases the risk of developing keto acidosis, a potentially life-threatening condition.

-Anyone considering adopting a ketogenic diet should speak to a doctor first.
+Anyone considering the keto diet should check with a healthcare professional first.

 Ketosis is a natural state for the body to be in from time to time.
-When it occurs, the body burns its fat reserves as energy.
+It involves the body burning its fat reserves, instead of glucose, for energy.